 Keep in mind, too, that although someone you know might have had a transformative experience in a certain city, this does not mean your experience will be the same.
 In theory, it could be even better.
 But make sure to create your own personal abroad experience.
 Imagine: if you pursue a new and unfamiliar place, you could be the one recommending it to others upon your return.
 Despite your experience, I can guarantee that upon departure, your abroad home will hold a special place in your heart.

 Anyone who tells you they studied abroad solely for academic purposes is lying.
-School is important and can play a huge role in deciding where to go, but to me studying abroad is about the experience as a whole.
+School is important and can play a huge role in deciding where study abroad, but to me it’s about the experience as a whole.
 If a region appeals to you, I think you should make it work despite the transfer credits.
 Go with your gut.

 If you have any desire to learn a new language, that’s a great place to start.
 For me, this was a determining factor.
 Although I began searching for a Spanish immersion program in South America and somehow wound up in a college town in Western Spain, this was all part of the decision process.
 I (reluctantly) admit that initially the city of Salamanca appealed to me because it was a fun to say out loud.
 But hey, this is how it spoke to me!
 And I couldn’t have stumbled upon a more fitting place.

 A good way to sort out your thoughts is by making a list or spreadsheet, instead of sorting through your 20+ Internet browser tabs.
 Research, research, and research some more.
 The AIFS blog site was an amazing reference for me to see how other students enjoyed their experiences abroad, so I’m happy to be passing the baton!